gmhafiz/go8/README.md

   * `task security`
     * Runs opinionated security checks from https://github.com/securego/gosec

-All of these can run with:
+All of these can be run with:

     task check